RamSailopal/graylog-messages/README.md

 <b>Background</b>

 Two command line utility to send messages to a Graylog server.
-One utility sends messages messages by message and the other process a file
+One utility sends messages message by message and the other processes a file

 <b>Prerequisites</b>

-A working deployment of Graylog Server with a GELF HTTP input running pn a given port
+A working deployment of Graylog Server with a GELF HTTP input running on a given port

 <b>Single message send</b>